mindspore-ai/docs/tutorials/lite/source_en/use/build.md

     bash build.sh -I x86_64 -t on
     ```

-- Release version of the Arm 64-bit architecture in incremental compilation mode, with the number of threads set:
+- Release version of the ARM 64-bit architecture in the incremental compilation mode, with the number of threads set:

     ```bash
     bash build.sh -I arm64 -i -j32
     ```

-- Release version of the Arm 64-bit architecture in incremental compilation mode, with the built-in GPU operator compiled:
+- Release version of the ARM 64-bit architecture in the incremental compilation mode, with the built-in GPU operator compiled:

     ```bash
     bash build.sh -I arm64 -e gpu